derkalle4/opendtu-shelly3em-nulleinspeisung/README.md

 - systemctl enable mosquitto.service
 - systemctl restart mosquitto.service

 Enter the above created usernames and passwords to the OpenDTU and Shelly3EM.
-The account for the Tool will be configured in a later step.
+The account for the tool will be configured in a later step.